miclip/brave-answers-slack-gateway/README.md

 You need to have an AWS account and an IAM Role/User with permissions to create and manage the necessary resources and components for this application. *(If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))*

-You also need to have an existing, working Amazon Q application.
-If you haven't set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html)
+You also need to have an existing, working `Brave AI Pro API Key`.
+If you haven't set one up yet, see the [Brave Getting Started Guide](https://api.search.brave.com/app/documentation/web-search/get-started)

 ### 1. Deploy the stack